Tamil settlement of Sri Lanka: British Ceylon period

 Like the Portuguese and Dutch, the British colonial period saw the transportation and migration of Tamils to Sri Lanka, but on a much larger scale.
 Indian Tamils were brought to Sri Lanka as indentured labourers during the 19th and 20th centuries to work on coffee, tea and rubber plantations owned by the British.
 Workers were recruited from around the Tamil Nadu cities of Tirunelveli, Tiruchirappalli, Madurai and Thanjavur in 1827 by Governor Edward Barnes on the request of George Bird, a pioneering planter.
 Many died during their first few months of employment.
 They were instrumental in the establishment of tea, rubber, coffee and coconut plantations and formed the bulk of the labour force of the plantation sector.
 These Indian Tamils were separate from an already existing trading community of Indian Tamils who were not part of the plantation economy.

 Indian Tamils had been lumped together with Sri Lankan Tamils for the Sri Lankan Census from 1871 to 1901.
 Since 1911, Indian Tamils have been shown as a separate group, and revealed Indian Tamils constituting 12.9% of the total population, whereas Sri Lankan Tamils, who had lived in the country for centuries prior had a lesser population of 12.8%.
 Indian Tamils had formed the majority Tamil population in the country until the 1950s and 1960s when the Indian population was repatriated back to India.
 Many Indian Tamils, after acquiring Sri Lankan citizenship, also declared themselves as Sri Lankan Tamils.

 Indian Moors were a grouping of people during the colonial period distinguished by their Muslim faith and whose origins traced back to the British Raj.
 Therefore, Indian Moors refer to a number of ethnic groups such as Memons, Bohra and Khoja.
 These groups tended to retain their own ancestral practices and language.
-However the largest specific group were Tamils from South India.
-Indian Moors shared a similar history to Indian Tamils of Sri Lanka, however due to their decline and smaller numbers the Indian Moors have either returned to India or have declared themselves as being classified as Sri Lankan Moors.
+However, the largest specific group were Tamils from South India.
+Indian Moors shared a similar history to Indian Tamils of Sri Lanka, but due to their decline and smaller numbers the Indian Moors have either returned to India or have declared themselves as being classified as Sri Lankan Moors.

 Communities

-Present day communities who trace origins to Dravidian speakers from southern India.
+Present day communities who trace origins to Dravidian speakers from southern India: